 Home

-This will make a huge difference to people’s health and the warmth of their home
+A simple, practical change to people’s health and the warmth of their home

 Every year, tens of thousands of Kiwis are hospitalised with conditions made worse by cold, damp housing, with elderly, Māori and Pacific families far more likely to be affected.
 Illnesses range from the common cold, through to potentially fatal illnesses such as influenza, respiratory syncytial virus (RSV), and rheumatic fever.